 Pose #3 – Warrior Two

 The third low impact exercise is Warrior 2.
 Warrior 2 is a quintessential yoga posture that helps to build strength and mobility in your hips, core, and your ankles.
+It’s a great low impact exercise for your legs.
 It’s a great way to build mobility in your hips while also building strength and endurance in your lower-body.

 This posture starts from a wide-legged stance.
 To get into Warrior 2, simply turn your front (right) foot to face sideways, keeping your hips and shoulders squared forward, and bend into the knee until your ankle is directly above the knee.